abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 - https://davidvlijmincx.com/posts/java-virtual-threads/

 ## Async Processing - CompletableFuture

+`Future<T>` was introduced earlier in Java and needed more functionality (like non-blocking operations, chaining, and combining multiple futures) so `CompletableFuture<T>` was added to Java.

-CompletableFuture is a framework to execute code asynchronously and return a `Future<T>` reference.
+CompletableFuture is a framework to execute code asynchronously and return a reference immediately.
+It is named so because we can explicitly complete it by using `complete(T t)` method on its ref and it returns `t` as its completion result.

 By default, it uses the common `ForkJoinPool` just like Streams.